 Make sure there are drainage holes at the bottom of the planter.
 Plants don't do well if their roots stay soggy.
 If the roots are wet all the time and don't dry between watering, they can suffer from root rot.
 If you have a window box attached to the house, use a liner to protect the wooden boxes from damage.
 In this example today, there are plastic window box pots that get inserted and then there is also a plastic liner to protect the wood from damage from all the water.

 The bottom of the plastic planter container is lined with plastic so that the water doesn't run out and damage the wooden planter boxes.
 The planters need to be watered about once a day (twice during those hot days).
-Don't do these if you can't commit to the watering!!
+Don't plant petunia flower boxes if you can't commit to the regular watering!!

 Removing old soil and adding new

-About ⅓ of the soil from the previous year is taken out and replaced.
+Each spring, about ⅓ of the soil from the previous year is taken out and replaced.
 There were some seriously strong recommendations for Miracle Grow potting soil with moisture control (I love the stuff too!!).
-When you have window boxes, make sure it is potting soil that you use (not top soil, or ground soil etc.).
+When you have window boxes, make sure you use potting oil (not top soil, or ground soil etc.).
 It does make a difference.

 Fertilizing

-And the magic to make these window boxes grow so beautifully?
-These window box plants get watered in with a weak mixture of Miracle Grow after they are planted.
-After that, they get fertilized almost every second week (diluted to ½ of the manufacturer's recommendation).
+And the magic to make these beautiful window boxes grow so beautifully?
+These petunia and sweet potato vine window box plants get watered in with a weak mixture of Miracle Grow after they are planted.
+After that, they get fertilized roughly every second week (diluted to ½ of the manufacturer's recommendation).
 There isn't a lot of soil in the containers and the plants need all the help they can get!

 Do I plant traditional thriller, filler, and spiller plants?